Denzel Washington: 1990–1999: Hollywood stardom and acclaim

 During the early and mid-1990s, Washington starred in several successful thrillers, including The Pelican Brief with Julia Roberts in 1993, and Crimson Tide with Gene Hackman in 1995, as well as the Shakespearean comedy Much Ado About Nothing directed by Kenneth Branagh.
 In 1996, he played a U.S. Army officer who investigates a female chopper commander's worthiness for the Medal of Honor in Courage Under Fire, opposite Meg Ryan.
 Variety wrote, "All of [the] predicaments are palpably and convincingly registered through Washington’s probing, reserved and sensitively drawn performance in a role that, in another era, might have been played by the likes of a Montgomery Clift or William Holden."

 In 1996, he starred alongside Whitney Houston, and Courtney B. Vance in the romantic comedy The Preacher's Wife directed by Penny Marshall.
 The film is a remake of the 1947 film The Bishop's Wife starring Cary Grant, Loretta Young, and David Niven.
 In 1998, Washington starred in Spike Lee's film He Got Game.
 Washington played a father serving a six-year prison term when the prison warden offers him a temporary parole to convince his top-ranked high-school basketball player son (Ray Allen) to sign with the governor's alma mater, Big State.
 The film was Washington's third collaboration with Lee.
 The same year he starred in Gregory Hoblit's supernatural horror film Fallen (1998) with John Goodman, James Gandolfini, and Donald Sutherland.

 In 1999, Washington acted alongside Angelina Jolie in the crime thriller The Bone Collector.
 That same year, Washington starred in The Hurricane, a film about boxer Rubin 'Hurricane' Carter, whose conviction for triple murder was overturned after he spent almost 20 years in prison.
-Although less successful at the box office than The Bone Collector, Hurricane had a better reception from critics.
+Although less successful at the box office than The Bone Collector, The Hurricane had a better reception from critics.
 He received a Silver Bear Award at the Berlin International Film Festival for his role as Carter.
 Roger Ebert, film critic for The Chicago Sun-Times, wrote of Washington's performance, "This is one of Denzel Washington's great performances, on a par with his work in Malcolm X."